-Last week a colleague of mine gave me some pointed feedback that set me back a bit.
+A while ago, a colleague of mine gave me some pointed feedback that set me back a bit.
 “I’m not following you for your political beliefs,” she said.
 My initial reaction was to deny that I was making any political statements, but the truth is, I was and I knew it.
-I’ve been increasingly frustrated with a trend to treat science as a political hostage, as though your understanding of climate change, the safety of vaccines or the accuracy of a crowd count depended on your affiliation with a particular party.
-In reality, the pursuit, respect for and understanding of science should have nothing to do with politics.
-And yet, in these crazy times, apparently it does.
+I’ve been increasingly frustrated with a trend to treat science as a political hostage, as though your understanding of climate change, the safety of vaccines or the accuracy of a crowd count depended on your affiliation with a particular political party or organization.
+In reality, the pursuit, respect for, and understanding of science should have nothing to do with politics.
+And yet, for many people, it does.
 And that’s a huge problem for all of us.

 After reflection, I realized that what she was reacting to was my tone.
 I had become increasingly sarcastic and disrespectful, rather than focusing on the facts.
 I’m working hard to change that.
 But I can’t stop supporting science.
 For me, that would be like choosing not to breathe.

-Fake news is still fake; truth is still truth
+Fake news is still fake; the truth is still the truth

-The statements I made were focused on calling out clearly fake unsubstantiated (and flatly contradicted) “news.”
+The statements I made were focused on calling out clearly fake, unsubstantiated “news” on social media.
 I also supported the scientists at the U.S. Environmental Protection Agency, who were forbidden to share their research or participate at scientific conferences in their field.
 As I write this, the gag order is still in place and I’m not apologizing.
 You can look up my comments on Facebook and Twitter and you can expect more of the same from me if warranted.
-I will call out anyone who is publishing demonstrably false “facts” and I will call out anyone who tries to silence or halt the progress of scientific research.
+I will call out anyone who is publishing demonstrably false or unsupported “facts” and I will call out anyone who tries to silence or halt the progress of scientific research.
 I have great respect for our democratic process and so I must have respect for the outcomes of that process.
-I will try hard to call out false statements and shoddy logic without attacking the speakers.
+I will try hard to call out false statements and shoddy logic without attacking the speakers themselves.

 Science is the pursuit of truth

 On the other hand, I’m aware that in some circles it has become fashionable to consider any scientific study that conflicts with your point of view just another “opinion.”
 But that simply isn’t accurate and saying so repeatedly doesn’t make it true.
 To a scientist, “truth” is a moving target, but we do the best we can with the information we have and draw conclusions using the best evidence we can find.
 We use the scientific method to keep us honest and then publish the results so that all our colleagues can pick holes in it and disprove it.
-Results that can be validated and stand up to this scrutiny are accepted – unless new evidence comes to light.
+Results that can be validated and stand up to this scrutiny are accepted – until new evidence comes to light.
 Then we start the process over again.
-And until new evidence convinces us differently, we recognize that evidence as the best approximation of truth available to us at the time.
-So while it is regrettable that science has become a political football in today’s contentious world, there is simply nothing inherent in the scientific method that would make it a subject for politicians to argue about.
+When new evidence convinces us differently, we recognize that evidence as the best approximation of truth available at the time.
+So, while it is regrettable that science has become a political football in today’s contentious world, there is simply nothing inherent in the scientific method that would make it fair game for a political debate.
 We can discuss how to respond to the evidence, but once established, it is rather pointless to debate the evidence itself.

 We’re all children of science